UriBer/aws_elasticbeanstalk/README.md

 4. pip3 install -r requirements.txt
 5. python application.py
 6. curl 127.0.0.1:5000
+7. curl -X POST 127.0.0.1:5000

 in order to deploy to elasticbeanstalk

 1. pip install awsebcli --upgrade
-2. eb init -p python-3.6 flask-api-demo
+2. eb init -p python-3.6 flask-api-demo --region us-east-2
 3. eb create flask-hellos

-When modifying files use to update eb deploy flask-hellos
+When modifying files use to update eb deploy flask-hellos in the end when we're all finished terminate the machines and delete them: eb terminate flask-hellos